particle-iot/docs/src/content/hardware/power/vehicle-power.md

 ## Design 1

 This design is almost exactly the OpenXC power supply design.
 It's built in an Adafruit Feather form-factor because it's useful for prototyping new designs and you can easily swap between cellular (Boron) and Wi-Fi (Argon).
-The design is easily extracted to make it part of your base board for an E Series or B Series SoM as well.
+The design is easily extracted to make it part of your base board for an E-Series or B-Series SoM as well.
 Design 3 is an alternative way to lay out this design.

 ### Schematic 1